armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 were some of the milestones in its development?

-(If you'd like me to give the talk at your organization, [contact me.](mailto:theater@armandofox.com)
+(If you'd like me to give the talk at your organization, [contact me.](mailto:theater@armandofox.com))

-During the talk, I mention a number of musicals, and I've been asked to put together a list of filmed or recorded performances of those for which such recordings are available.
+During the talk, I play excerpts from a number of musicals, and I've been asked to put together a list of filmed or recorded performances of those for which such recordings are available.